-The 3D body scan at home
+3D body scanning at home

 More than ever, 5G will connect scanners

-Automated manufacturing and deliveries
+Automated manufacturing and delivery

 It is also crucial that AI applications include 3D vision and the ability to map environments so that technologies (such as autonomous robots) can operate in the real world without being limited to pre-programmed trajectories.
-Their ability to respond to changes in their environment will be key to the development of these technologies and their intelligence in the years to come.
+Their ability to react to changes in their environment will be key to the development of these technologies and their intelligence in the years to come.